ParkerR03/Olist-Ecommerce-Analysis/README.md

-# analytics-portfolio

-Each Folder will contain a full project in areas such as Data Science, Data Analytics, Financial Analytics, and Business Analytics

-## E-Commerce Analysis Summary (Data Analytics + Business Analytics Focused)
+# E-Commerce Analysis Summary (Data Analytics + Business Analytics Focused)

 This project analyzes the Brazilian Olist E-Commerce dataset to uncover patterns in customer purchasing behavior, sales trends, and product performance.
 Using SQL and Python, the analysis explores all 11 relational tables to extract actionable business insights.